 Jennifer Michael Hecht is a poet, historian, essayist, and commentator.
 She is the author of Doubt: A History: The Great Doubters and Their Legacy of Innovation from Socrates and Jesus to Thomas Jefferson and Emily Dickinson.
 She has also written The End of the Soul: Scientific Modernity, Aetheism, and Anthropology.
 Her best-known volume of poetry is Funny.
 She also has written several journals, including A History of Ideas.

 “Fun with the Interfaithless: Poetry, Meaning, and Community Across What Used To Be Religious Divisions”

-Steve McIntosh is an American philosopher and president of the Institute for Cultural Evolution think tank (‘ICE’).
-ICE focuses on the cultural foundations of America’s political dysfunction, working to expand the scope of what voters can value.
-In 2017 McIntosh is co-authoring a book describing an innovative new form of politics based on optimism and creativity.
-McIntosh’s recent 2015 book, The Presence of the Infinite, applied ICE’s philosophy of cultural evolution to help harmonize Eastern and Western forms of spirituality.
+Steve McIntosh is an American author and president of the Institute for Cultural Evolution think tank (‘ICE’).
+ICE focuses on the cultural foundations of America’s political dysfunction, working to expand the scope of what people can value.
+Steve has written three influential books on the integral philosophy that animates ICE’s perspective: Integral Consciousness and the Future of Evolution (2007), Evolution’s Purpose (2012), and his most recent: The Presence of the Infinite (2015).
+His work explores the intersection of social development, spirituality, and politics.